marcojak/MauiMTAdmob/README.md

 #### Nuget link: https://www.nuget.org/packages/Plugin.MauiMTAdmob/
 #### Tutorial: https://www.mauiexpert.it/admob-for-maui-made-easy/

+If you are looking for the newer version of my plugin for Xamarin, you can visit: [MTAdmob](https://github.com/marcojak/MTAdmob)

 ## Current Status

 |                       | **Android** | **iOS** | **Windows** | **Mac** |